rizinorg/rizin/DEVELOPERS.md

 * Why return int vs enum

-The reason why many places in rizin-land functions return int instead of an enum type is because enums can't be OR'ed; otherwise, it breaks the usage within a switch statement and swig can't handle that stuff.
+The reason why many places in Rizin-land functions return int instead of an enum type is because enums can't be OR'ed; otherwise, it breaks the usage within a switch statement and swig can't handle that stuff.

 ```
 rz_core_wrap.cxx:28612:60: error: assigning to 'RzRegisterType' from incompatible type 'long'